 7.2.
-These principles and policies may be amended by two-thirds majority vote of the GISCorps Core Committee favoring the change, provided that the amendment does not conflict with URISA’s constitution, by-laws, or other policies.
+These principles and policies may be amended by a two-thirds majority vote of the GISCorps Core Committee favoring the change, provided that the amendment does not conflict with URISA’s constitution, by-laws, or other policies.

 7.3.
 Proposed amendments shall be transmitted in written form to all Core Committee members at least 20 days prior to the meeting at which the change is to be voted on.

 7.4.
 The Core Committee shall inform the URISA Board of Directors of any amendments to these principles and policies.
 Each year, as an attachment to its annual activities report to the URISA Board of Directors, the Core Committee shall transmit the current copy of these principles and policies, together with a summary of any amendments made during the period since the preceding activities report.

 Shoreh Elhami, Martha Lombard, Juna Papajorgji, Ed Wells

 Revised on August 18 and September 25, 2006